 Antibiotic overuse is the leading cause of Candidiasis, meaning that we, as individuals and as a society, would be wise to restrict antibiotic use to when absolutely necessary.
 Clearly this message isn’t getting through to animal agriculture, which accounts for 80% of all antibiotic use in the U.S. 6

 Hormonal disruption can also create the conditions for Candidiasis, with a yeast infection more likely to arise in pregnancy, when taking oral contraceptives, and if you have diabetes.

 Tips to Prevent and Manage Candida

 Given the numerous potential contributing factors in Candidiasis, there are plenty of things you can do right now to minimize your risk of yeast overgrowth.
-For instance, if you choose to continue eating meat and other animal products, take care to know the animals’ provenance and avoid meat from animals raised using antibiotics or hormones.

 It’s also important to keep on top of hygiene, especially if you use certain medical devices.
 Catheters, pacemakers, prosthetic joints and limbs, medical instruments and equipment, and even your dentures are some of Candida’s favorite haunts where the yeast likes to form biofilms.7 Ironically, poor hygiene in hospitals and clinics can expose us to virulent Candida when we’re at our most vulnerable.8 Candida may also cause biofilms on sex toys, so be sure to clean these properly (such as in the dishwasher) after each use and avoid sharing them between partners.